|

 - Testing in a reduced distraction area

-- Use of text-to-speech software, such as Read & Write, to have test read aloud
+- Use of text-to-speech software to have test read aloud

 - Accessible textbooks